tjd1234/cmpt135spring2023/assignments/a1/README.md

 ... prints the help message ...
 ```

-Notice that there is *no* space after the last string.
+Notice that in the quoted strings there is *no* space after the last string.

 ### Question 7